Upcoming events

 You are not alone in your grief.

-Join us in tending our village heart in a communal stirring of grief.
+Join us in tending the village heart for a communal stirring of grief.
 Whatever shape your grief takes — loss, unloved places, ancestral, ecological — it is welcome here.

 In this ritual, we gather to honor Grief as a natural and deeply human process.
 Cultures around the world have gathered in rituals for thousands of years to acknowledge the grief that they’ve felt.